bytedance/libtpa/doc/quick_start.rst

     > < SSH-2.0-OpenSSH_9.0

-If you see something similar like above, it means you are all set up and ready to write and run your own libtpa applications.
+If you see something similar like above, it means you are all set up and ready to write and run your own Libtpa applications.

 What's Next
 -----------

 Libtpa has no POSIX API support so far.
-You could reference :ref:`Libtpa Programming Guide <prog_guide>` on how to program with libtpa's customized APIs.
+You could reference :ref:`Libtpa Programming Guide <prog_guide>` on how to program with Libtpa's customized APIs.

-Meanwhile, you might want to try :ref:`Redis with Libtpa <redis_libtpa>` to get some clues on where libtpa might be applied.
+Meanwhile, you might want to try :ref:`Redis with Libtpa <redis_libtpa>` to get some clues on where Libtpa might be applied.